bitcoin a dolar - tradeprofinances.com

 Bitcoin’s core principle is decentralization.
 Unlike traditional currencies, which are controlled by central authorities, Bitcoin is managed by a network of computers worldwide.
 These computers, known as nodes, participate in a process called mining, verifying transactions and adding them to the blockchain, Bitcoin’s public ledger.

-Read More bitcoin log chart
+Read More iceland bitcoin

 This decentralized nature was the key to Bitcoin’s appeal.
 It offered a way to escape the limitations of traditional finance, where intermediaries like banks and governments held significant power.
 Bitcoin, as envisioned by Nakamoto, was a currency controlled by the people, a digital gold that could be transferred freely across borders without the need for intermediaries.